 5G, 5G and then some more 5G

 The show was all about 5G.
-We learnt what it does to help us, what it feels like and what it looks like.
+We learned what it does to help us, what it feels like, and what it looks like.

 This is what do network slicing, self-optimizing networks and the like really mean.
 Combined with AI, they mean efficiency and speed with the capability to adapt to changing situations.
 The network is built in one way, but it can be used in the way that is best for the task at hand.

 What does low latency feel like?

 Now we know that thanks to a demo by Ericsson showcasing remote controlling an excavator.
 First, the latency was set to 50ms, a typical 4G value.
 There was a visible delay in the response, and the overall feel was unpleasantly sluggish.
 5ms, a 5G latency, felt like actually being in control of the machine, then and there.

 What does low latency look like?

 The new insights on 5G give us some food for thought, but what about the body, then?
 Our guys managed 15 000 steps per day (confirmed by their Polar Loops) roaming the halls, gaining sore feet and fresh ideas.

 Hannu and Petri met also some very serious businessmen at the Business Finland booth.